 When the paper has been successfully submitted you will also receive an email confirmation receipt including the date and time of your submission and paper title.
 This will be sent to your University of Leeds email account.
 Keep this email somewhere safe.
 If you do not receive the email receipt, it is essential that you check your submission was successful as described below.

 You can check that you have submitted successfully by returning to the assignment area, your digital receipt will be stored here.
-You will notice that the email address is different to your University one, please disregard this, all emails will be sent to your University of Leeds email account.

 To download a copy of your digital receipt as a PDF click on the download icon, then select digital receipt.